sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/operations.md

   ```

 - *Log in* - browse to your Sourcegraph deployment, login, and verify the instance is working as expected.

-## Configure

-We strongly recommend referring to our [Configuration guide](configure.md) to learn about how to configure your Sourcegraph with Kubernetes instance.

-## Upgrade

-- See the [Updating Sourcegraph docs](update.md) on how to upgrade.<br/>
-- See the [Updating a Kubernetes Sourcegraph instance docs](../../updates/kubernetes.md) for details on changes in each version to determine if manual migration steps are necessary.

 ## List pods in cluster